Kumuda123/Hotel-Reservation-System/README.md

   Handles SQL-based interactions between the Java application and the SQLite database

 - **Concurrency Handling**
   Room booking operations are synchronized to prevent race conditions and ensure accurate availability checks

+- **Salt & Pepper Password Hashing**
+  User passwords are stored securely using a cryptographic hash combined with unique salts and a fixed pepper value.
+This adds an extra layer of protection against attacks and ensures that even if the database is compromised, raw passwords are not exposed.

 ---